-Material Obtained through the Actions and Notification About the Taken Actions
+Materials Received through the Measures and Notification of the Measures Undertaken

-(1) Following the completion of the actions referred to in Article 116 of this Code, all information, data and objects obtained through the actions taken, as well as a report thereof must be submitted by police authorities to the Prosecutor.
-The Prosecutor shall be bound to provide the pre-trial judge with a written report on the taken actions.
-On the basis of the submitted report, the pre-trial judge shall evaluate the compliance with his order.

-(2) Should the Prosecutor refrain from prosecution, or should the data and information obtained through the ordered actions not be needed for the criminal proceedings, they shall be destroyed under the supervision of the pre-trial judge, of which event he shall make a separate record.
-The person against whom any of the actions referred to in Article 116 Paragraph 2 of this Code were taken, shall be notified of the actions taken, the reasons for their taking, information stating that the obtained material did not constitute sufficient grounds for criminal prosecution and was thereafter destroyed.

-(3) Following the taking of the actions referred to in Article 116 of this Code, the pretrial judge shall forthwith inform the person against whom the actions were taken.
-That person may request that the Court review legality of the order and the manner in which the actions were taken.

-(4) Data and information obtained through the actions referred to in Paragraph 2 of Article 116 of this Code shall be stored and kept as long as the court file is being kept.
+- (1) Upon the completion of the application of the measures referred to in Article 116 of this Code, all information, data and objects obtained through the application of the measures as well as a report must be submitted by police authorities to the Prosecutor.
+The Prosecutor shall be bound to provide the preliminary proceedings judge with a written report on the measures undertaken.
+On the basis of the submitted report the preliminary proceedings judge shall evaluate the compliance with his order. - (2) Should the Prosecutor refrain from prosecution, or should the data and information obtained through the application of the ordered measures not be needed for the criminal proceedings, they shall be destroyed under the supervision of the preliminary proceedings judge, of which event he shall make separate records.
+The person against whom any of the measures referred to in Article 116 Paragraph 2 of this Code were undertaken, shall be notified of the undertaking of the measures, the reasons for their undertaking, information stating that the received material did not constitute sufficient grounds for criminal prosecution and was thereafter destroyed. - (3) The preliminary proceedings judge shall forthwith and following the undertaking of the measures referred to under Article 116 of this Code inform the person against whom the measures were undertaken.
+That person may request from the Court a review of legality of the order and of the method by which the order was enforced. - (4) Data and information received through the undertaking of the measures referred to in Paragraph 2 of Article 116 of this Code shall be stored and kept as long as the court file is being kept.

-Article 120 "Incidental Findings"
+"Incidental Findings"

-No data or information obtained through the actions referred to in Article 116 of this Code shall be used as evidence if they are not related to the criminal offense referred to in Article 117 of this Code.
+No data or information received through the undertaking of actions referred to in Article 116 of this Code shall be used as evidence if they are not related to a criminal offense referred to in Article 117 of this Code.

-Article 121 Acting Without a Court Order or Beyond Its Extent
+Acting Without the Court Order or Beyond Its Extent

-If the actions referred to in Article 116 of this Code were taken without the order issued by the pre-trial judge or contrary to that order, the Court cannot base its decision on the data or evidence thereby obtained.
+If the measures referred to in Article 116 of this Code have been undertaken without the order of the preliminary proceedings judge or against the same, the Court cannot base its decision on the data or evidence thereby obtained.

-Article 122 Admissibility of Evidence Obtained through Special Actions
+Admissibility of Evidence Obtained through the Undertaking of Special Measures

-Technical recordings, documents and objects obtained under the conditions and in the manner prescribed by this Code may be used as evidence in the criminal proceedings.
-The undercover investigator and informant referred to in Article 116 Paragraph 2 Item e) of this Code, and the persons who have taken the actions referred to in Article 116 Unofficially consolidated in English by Halisa Skopljak

-Includes texts published in the OG BDBiH 48/04, 6/05, 14/07, 19/07, 21/07, 2/08, 17/09 and 9/13 Paragraph 2 Item f) of this Code may be questioned as witnesses or as protected witnesses on the course of the undertaking of the measures or on the other significant circumstances.
+Technical recordings, documents and objects obtained as provided under the conditions and in the manner prescribed by this Code may be used as evidence in the criminal proceedings.
+The undercover investigator and informant referred to in Article 116 Paragraph 2 Item e) and the persons who have undertaken the measures referred to in Article 116 Paragraph 2 Item f) of this Code may be questioned as witnesses or as protected witnesses on the course of the undertaking of the measures or on the other significant circumstances..